thenexthub/Codira/docs/archive/LangRefNew.rst

 Builtin Module
 ==============

-In the initial Swift implementation, a module named ``Builtin`` is imported into every file.
+In the initial Codira implementation, a module named ``Builtin`` is imported into every file.
 Its declarations can only be found by <a href="#expr-dot">dot syntax</a>.
 It provides access to a small number of primitive representation types and operations defined over them that map directly to LLVM IR.

 The existence of and details of this module are a private implementation detail used by our implementation of the standard library.
-Swift code outside the standard library should not be aware of this library, and an independent implementation of the swift standard library should be allowed to be implemented without the builtin library if it desires.
+Codira code outside the standard library should not be aware of this library, and an independent implementation of the language standard library should be allowed to be implemented without the builtin library if it desires.

 For reference below, the description of the standard library uses the